 The prosecution do not accept this version of events.
 Stephen Holmes pleads guilty and the prosecution hand up the Basis of Plea to the judge.
-The judge takes the view that, since kicking to the head is a serious aggravating factor of an assault, there would be a difference in the sentence passed on each different basis.
+The judge takes the view that, since kicking to the head is a serious aggravating factor of an assault, there would be a material difference in the sentence passed on each different basis.
 For this reason the judge adjourns the case for a Newton Hearing for the prosecution to prove its version against the defendant.

 Basis of Plea Example 2

 Leon Walker works in a small shop and is charged with theft from his employer.
 The allegation is that he has been stealing money from the till.
 He accepts stealing £1,200 over a period of one month but the prosecution allege that he has stolen £1,500 over a period of 2 months.